-(1) PHSC 11900-12000-12700 is a two- or three-quarter sequence that satisfies the general education requirements in the physical sciences.
-The first two quarters cover the formation and evolution of stars, the galaxy, and the extragalactic universe; and the third quarter deals with the solar system.
+- (1) PHSC 11900-12000 is a two-quarter sequence that satisfies the general education requirements in the physical sciences.
+It covers the formation and evolution of stars, the galaxy, and the extragalactic universe.
 NTSC 10100-10200-10300-10400 is a four-quarter sequence that satisfies the general education requirements in physical sciences and biological sciences.
-NTSC 10200 deals with the evolution of the universe.

-(2) For students seeking a more in-depth examination of selected astrophysical topics, astronomy courses numbered in the 18000s are offered, usually to be taken in their second year or later.
-These courses are intended for students from throughout the College.

-(3) For students considering graduate work in astrophysics, the Department of Astronomy and Astrophysics recommends the program leading to a degree of B.A. in Physics with Specialization in Astrophysics.
+NTSC 10200 deals with the evolution of the universe. - (2) For students seeking a more in-depth examination of selected astrophysical topics, astronomy courses numbered in the 18000s are offered, usually to be taken in their second year or later.
+These courses are intended for students from throughout the College. - (3) For students considering graduate work in astrophysics, the Department of Astronomy and Astrophysics recommends the program leading to a degree of B.A. in Physics with Specialization in Astrophysics.
 For details, see the Physics section of this catalog.
 Tutorial and research courses are available in addition to more informal opportunities for work and study in the Department of Astronomy and Astrophysics.
 Participation in a weekly seminar on current topics in astrophysical research is also recommended.